 Did You Know?

-This episode marks the first time that the X-Files are referred to as "fringe events".
+This episode marks the first time Mulder says the famous line: "I want to believe".
 See more

 Referenced in Gone Home